ATF Practicing Religious Discrimination? | ARFCOM NEWS

 Duration: 6:33

-This ARFCOM News segment discusses potential religious discrimination by the ATF regarding a Form 1 denial for a suppressor, citing an applicant's intent to 'exercise my God-given right' as insufficient.
-It also covers Washington State's 3D printing legislation (HB 2320/2321) and community responses, alongside reviews of the Vektor Industries VKP Pro 1911 and a custom AR-15 chambered in 7.92x33mm Kurz.
+This ARFCOM News segment delves into potential religious discrimination by the ATF regarding Form 1 denials, citing a case where an applicant's intent to "exercise my God-given right" was deemed insufficient.
+It also covers Washington State's proposed legislation (SB 2320/2321) targeting 3D-printed firearm components and digital files, and discusses the GunCAD Index's proactive blocking of access from certain states.
+Expert insights are provided on niche firearms like the Vektor Industries VKP Pro 1911 and a custom AR-15 chambered in 7.92x33mm Kurz.

 Quick Summary

-ARFCOM News discusses potential ATF religious discrimination after a Form 1 denial for a suppressor, where the applicant's intent to 'exercise my God-given right' was deemed insufficient.
-The segment also covers Washington State's HB 2320/2321 targeting 3D printing of firearms and reviews the Vektor VKP Pro 1911 and a unique 7.92x33mm Kurz AR-15.
+ARFCOM News reports on potential ATF religious discrimination following a Form 1 denial where 'exercise my God-given right' was deemed insufficient.
+They also cover Washington State's SB 2320/2321 targeting 3D-printed firearm files and printers, and the GunCAD Index's access restrictions.
+Reviews include the Vektor VKP Pro 1911 and a custom AR-15 in 7.92x33mm Kurz.

 Chapters